 1840 Brewing Company

 A throwback to traditional brewing in Milwaukee, 1840 Brewing Company references the year that commercial brewing first started in Wisconsin’s biggest city.
 And traditional certainly applies here.

-Brewery Co-Founders Kyle and Stephanie Vetter stated out making beer the old-fashioned way: by sourcing wort from local breweries before aging the unfermented beer in a variety of barrels.
-Today, they make everything in house.
+Brewery Co-Founders Kyle and Stephanie Vetter started out making beer the old-fashioned way: by sourcing wort from local breweries before aging the unfermented beer in a variety of barrels.
+Today, they make everything in-house.
 And while there is still a big focus on barrel-aging, not all their beer ends up in barrels.
-As a result at 1840 Brewing Company we find nuanced, complex creations across a wide variety of styles.
+As a result at 1840 Brewing Company, we find nuanced, complex creations across a wide variety of styles.